-- Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the Honors program. - Courses outside the Faculties of Arts or Science are not normally permitted in a BA Honors after a previous degree. - 3.
+- 1. Any deficiency in a matriculation requirement or a prerequisite to a program requirement must be cleared before admission to the Honors program. - 2.
 The major subject of concentration may be the same as in the first degree if it is an Arts subject.
 Where a department has indicated a maximum total units of course weight permitted in the major, courses in that subject taken as part of the first degree will be included.
 However, depending on the remaining program requirements, not all courses in the major subject will necessarily be recognized from the previous program if doing so will exceed the maximum.